Domestic Violence Unit

 dealer assets to get drugs off the streets.

-Sixty-two were taken to trial, 54 of whom were found guilty.
+taken to trial, 50 of whom were found guilty.
 The Unit encourages first-time offenders to

 use the innovative new Drug Court to help them treat their addiction.
 The